maxbolgarin/gitbasher/README.md

 > Simple **bash** utility that makes **git** easy to use

 With **gitbasher** usage of `git` becomes more simple and intuitive.
 It helps speeding up the development process, making it more consistent reducing mistakes.
 This is a wrapper around the most used git commands with a cleaner interface.
-It uses `bash`, `git`, `sed`, `grep` and some built-in utilities.
+It uses `bash` `git` `sed` `grep` and some built-in utilities.

 <picture>
     <img src=".github/commit.gif" width="600" alt="commit example">